ericf/express-handlebars/README.md

     // =>    title: [Function] }
 });
 ```
+#### `getRemotePartials([options])`
+Retrieves the partials in the `partialsAddress` and returns a Promise for an object mapping the partials in the form `{name: partial}`.

+By default each partial will be a compiled Handlebars template function.
+Use `options.precompiled` to receive the partials as precompiled templates — this is useful for sharing templates with client code.

+**Parameters:**

+* `[options]`: Optional object containing any of the following properties:

+  * `[cache]`: Whether cached templates can be used if they have already been requested.
+This is recommended for production to avoid unnecessary network I/O.

+  * `[precompiled=false]`: Whether precompiled templates should be provided, instead of compiled Handlebars template functions.

+If using a single `partialsAddress` then it must specify the exact template to use as we cannot traverse the files available at a defined URL.
+If using an array of objects to define the partials, each object should define a `path` defining the URL and `templates` which should contain an array of partials avaiable at the defined `path`.

 #### `getTemplate(filePath, [options])`
 Retrieves the template at the specified `filePath` and returns a Promise for the compiled Handlebars template function.